 Since boundaries are key in both escaping and avoiding the influence of toxic people, let us have a look at some simple ways to maintain boundaries in your life.

-When you are judging the behavior of people around you, or your own behavior towards others, consider how you would advise your friend.
-This can help give you a more objective perspective on the issue at hand, and will most likely enable you to determine whether certain behaviors are acceptable or not.
-And when some behaviors are so damaging that engaging in communication and trying to negotiate with the abuser is not possible, this bird’s-eye-view perspective will help you to see that you still have the option of Limited Contact or No Contact.
+When you are judging the behaviour of people around you, or your own behaviour towards others, consider how you would advise your friend.
+This can help give you a more objective perspective on the issue at hand, and will most likely enable you to determine whether certain behaviours are acceptable or not.
+And when some behaviours are so damaging that engaging in communication and trying to negotiate with the abuser is not possible, this bird’s-eye-view perspective will help you to see that you still have the option of 'limited contact' or 'no contact'.

 not going to give away information that will leave you vulnerable at a later date.